-Our launch event kicking off #CelebratingSanctuary week was an inspirational affair with exciting speakers from across the UK including Caroline Lucas MP and Vice Chair of the APPG for Refugees.
+Our launch event on 19th April 2021kicking off #CelebratingSanctuary week was an inspirational affair with exciting speakers from across the UK including Caroline Lucas MP and Vice Chair of the APPG for Refugees.
 Jonathan Ellis, Chair of City of Sanctuary UK fired us all up with his welcome and encouragement – the hostile new plans for immigration may be challenging but we are not disheartened because we have a positive story to tell and we are a vibrant and growing network, building a welcoming alternative.

-Ms introduced our new short film for #CelebratingSanctuary on what sanctuary means.
+We watched the new short film for #CelebratingSanctuary on what sanctuary means.
 See it here.

 Caroline Lucas moved everyone at the meeting as she quoted extracts from Warsan Shire’s powerful poem “Home” to illustrate what she was saying.
 We will post a separate recording of Caroline’s inspirational speech shortly.
 She eloquently described what home and sanctuary means, how the current government’s hostile environment policy is at odds with welcoming communities and the power of people coming together in common humanity to persuade decision makers to create a fairer, humane, compassionate system.
 Caroline inspired with her belief in change as a result of pressure from outside of Westminster, with positive stories and rising voices reflecting the majority compassionate view.
 “No one should be made destitute or live in fear.
 People were not desperate to come to the UK but simply desperate.
 People are not running to jobs or houses in the UK but running away from violence and persecution. “ Caroline’s office is inundated with offers of help and she expressed pride in representing Brighton and Hove – a City of Sanctuary with its first Club of Sanctuary, Schools of Sanctuary, Library of Sanctuary – and the Hummingbird Project.
 We valued her encouragement for the network to celebrate positive stories of welcome and connect decision makers with people seeking sanctuary.